thealice/maker_marketplace/shop-planning.md

   - [] Style messages properly
   - [] change message body from text to action text like the descriptions?
   - [] add "read" boolean to messages
-  - [] update nav link so users only see their own conversations
+  - [x] update nav link so users only see their own conversations
   - [] users should only be able to create a message within their own conversations
-- [] remove shops index
+- [x] remove shops index
-- [] only have Create a shop in main nav if the user doesn't have a shop yet
+- [x] only have Create a shop in main nav if the user doesn't have a shop yet
   - [] otherwise create add another shop button under my account or something?
+- [] Stretch goal: users can search items from all shops.
 - [] Automatically resize thumbnail image to 300x300
 in items index view:
 <%= image_tag item.thumbnail.variant(resize_to_limit: [300, 300]), class: "thumbnail" if item.thumbnail.present? %>